• Home

 What should I pack for a Disney Adventure cruise?

-Casual resort wear for daytime, smart-casual for rotational dining, swimwear for the water zones, and a light jacket for heavily air-conditioned indoor areas.
-Costumes for kids (and adults) are welcome and widely worn.
-Don't forget sunscreen — the pool decks are open-air in tropical Singapore sun.
+Casual resort wear for daytime, smart-casual for rotational dining (no formal-night requirement), swimwear for the water zones, and an essential light jacket for cold-running indoor areas and theatres.
+Costumes for kids (and adults) are welcomed and widely worn.
+Sunscreen — the upper decks are open-air in tropical Singapore sun.
+An insulated water bottle for refills at the beverage stations.

 Is the Disney Adventure accessible for wheelchair users?

 Yes.
 The ship has 56 wheelchair-accessible staterooms across seven categories (Decks 9–18), with wider doorways, roll-in showers, grab bars, lowered vanities, and ramped thresholds.
-Elevators are located forward, midship, and aft covering all guest decks.
-All public restrooms have accessible facilities, and pool lifts are available by advance arrangement through Disney's Special Services form.
+Elevators cover all guest decks, all public restrooms have accessible facilities, and pool lifts are available by advance arrangement through Disney's Special Services form.
 Main dining restaurants accommodate wheelchair users by removing chairs.
-Note: the ship skips Deck 14 (considered unlucky in several Asian cultures).
+The ship skips Deck 14 (considered unlucky in several Asian cultures).

 Is there a spa on the Disney Adventure?

 Yes.
-The Infinite Bliss Spa – Elemis at Sea is located on Deck 10, offering massages, facials, body wraps, and couples treatments.
-There's also a Thermal Spa with heated loungers, steam rooms, saunas, and cold plunge pools — available via a Length of Cruise Pass for unlimited access.
-A fitness centre with group classes, yoga, cycling, and personal training is adjacent.
+The Infinite Bliss Spa – Elemis at Sea on Deck 10 offers massages, facials, body wraps, and couples treatments.
+A Thermal Spa with heated tile loungers, steam rooms, saunas, and cold plunge pools is available via a Length-of-Cruise Pass.
+A fitness centre with group classes and personal training is adjacent.
+Two themed spa suites — Practically Perfect (Mary Poppins) and Hopps Haven (Zootopia) — are on Decks 18–19.

 Are there adults-only areas on the Disney Adventure?

-The Disney Adventure has no dedicated adults-only pool or relaxation deck — a departure from other Disney cruise ships.
-The Thermal Spa and Palo Trattoria (adults-only Italian dining) are the primary adult-focused spaces.
+The Disney Adventure has no dedicated adults-only pool or relaxation deck — a clear departure from other DCL ships and the single biggest surprise for couples.
+The Thermal Spa and Palo Trattoria (adults-only Italian) are the primary adult-focused spaces.
 The Marvel Style Studio transforms into an adults-only speakeasy after 8 PM.
-The Spellbound lounge and Tiana's Bayou Lounge are family-accessible but attract a mostly adult crowd in the evenings.
+Several lounges (Spellbound, Tiana's Bayou) are family-accessible but attract a largely adult crowd in the evenings.

 Has Disney fixed the character meet-and-greet issues?